"""Class to automatically select available and new primers for sequencing runs."""

 self.coverage_resolution = coverage_resolution

-self.primer_reuse_bonus = 2
+self.primer_reuse_bonus = primer_reuse_bonus

-if logger == 'bars':
+if logger == "bars":

 logger = PrimerSelectorLogger()